CSA Ocean Sciences Completes Study on Artificial Reefs for Offshore Wind Farms

 Brandon Jensen, BOEM's Contracting Officer Representative, commented on the importance of the study: “BOEM's successful collaboration with CSA to assess the suitability of these NID materials comes at an important time for understanding the impacts of different materials that may be used in offshore projects in the United States.”

-Jensen added that while the study supported the applicability of the NID materials, further would be needed to understand how different scour materials affect marine life, particularly seabed species.
+Jensen added that while the study supported the applicability of the NID materials, further research would be needed to understand how different scour materials affect marine life, particularly seabed species.
 This would help determine whether the species attracted by the materials have a positive or negative impact on the surrounding marine environment.

 Add a comment